Chevan Cordeiro

-Chevan Cordeiro (born October 1, 1999) is an American football quarterback for the San Jose State Spartans.
-He previously played at the University of Hawaii.
-A native of Honolulu, Cordeiro has earned the reputation of being the Rainbow Warriors "closer" for his ability to enter games in relief and maintain the lead that the team has built up prior to his appearance in the game or mount a late game comeback.
+Chevan Cordeiro (born October 1, 1999) is an American professional football quarterback for Fujifilm Ebina Minerva AFC of the X-League.
+He played college football for the Hawaii Rainbow Warriors and San Jose State Spartans.

-High school career
+Early life

 Cordeiro attended Saint Louis School in Honolulu.
 He was the backup to Tua Tagovailoa, and wasn't named the starting quarterback until his senior year as a result.
 In his lone season as the starter, Cordeiro accumulated over 3,000 total yards and 39 touchdowns en route to a perfect 10–0 record and an Open Division state title.
 He was also named the state's Gatorade Hawaii Football Player of the Year as well as the Star-Advertiser's Offensive Player of the Year.

-Cordeiro's recruiting process was tame compared to his predecessor Tagovailoa, as he committed to playing college football at Hawaii, the only offer he received.
+Cordeiro's recruiting process was tame compared to his predecessor Tagovailoa, as he committed to playing college football for the Hawaii Rainbow Warriors, the only offer he received.